gorkemye/gorkemye/README.md

 - 👋 Hi, I’m @gorkemye
-- 👀 I’m interested in Python and Django.
+- 👀 I’m interested in Python, Django and Golang.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and Golang.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me via gorkemyetimler@gmail.com

 <!---